 During 2020 and due to the Covid-19 pandemic, Interbank granted reschedulings to its clients, which consisted of modifying payment schedules and/or granting grace periods to mitigate the financial and economic impact.
-Likewise, on the basis of a detailed monitoring of the economic situation of the country as consequence of the Covid-19 pandemic, increases in the credit risk of said clients were identified and, therefore, additional provisions were constituted through subsequent adjustments to the expected loss model based on expert jugdments for each of the loans types.
+During 2021, Interbank granted reschedulings to clients with loans guaranteed by the "Reactiva Peru" program, which consisted on extending the original grace periods (12 months) to additional 6 or 12 months and modifying the payment schedules.
+Said rescheduling turned out to be lesser proportions compared to those performed during 2020.
+Likewise, on the basis of a monitoring of the economic situation of the country as consequence of the Covid-19 pandemic, increases in the credit risk of said clients were identified and, therefore, additional provisions were constituted through subsequent adjustments to the expected loss model based on expert jugdments for each of the loans types.
 See Note 30.1(d).

-(i) Hedge derivatives -
+(j) Hedge derivatives -